Call for applications Choreography residency

 The goal of this residency is to allow a choreographer or dancer living and working in Germany to have a stay of two months in Montreal, accompanied by an artistic partner of his/her choice, also living and working in Germany.
 This professional partner can come from one of the following domains: the circus arts, new media, cinema and video, interdisciplinary arts, visual arts, chanson, dance, literature and storytelling, handcrafts, music and architectural and theatrical research.

-In counterpart, the two artists from Québec will be welcomed at the Fabrik Potsdam in Germany, with the support of the Conseil des arts et des lettres du Québec.
+In return, the two artists from Québec will be welcomed in Germany at the Fabrik Potsdam, with the support of the Conseil des arts et des lettres du Québec.

 Area of Focus

 This international residency is addressed to choreographers, dancers and emerging artists who have a minimum of two years of artistic experience.
 The artists must have been living and working in Germany for at least two years.

 Circuit-Est centre chorégraphique will put at the disposal of the selected German artists 120 hours of work space with technical support.
 The Goethe-Institut will provide the office infrastructure.
 Circuit-Est centre chorégraphique and the Goethe-Institut will remain a support resource for the artists during their stay.

 For over twenty-five years, Circuit-Est centre chorégraphique has been accompanying professionals in their technical and artistic development by offering a space and services equipped for research, creation and the fine-tuning of projects in contemporary dance, all the while being involved in the dance community.
 Its programming, composed of master classes, workshops and mentorship programmes, residencies and exchange projects, both national and international, is constantly renewing itself to better respond to the needs of artists.